 Visit a hate incident reporting centre

-Here you can fill in a paper based form and speak to a hate crime representative in confidence.
+Here you can speak to a hate crime representative in confidence and be supported to complete an online report.

 - Email email@example.com